 (b) Notwithstanding anything to the contrary contained in this Agreement, if Buyer fails to take delivery of any quantity of the Commodity made available for delivery (either over the whole period of this Agreement or any shorter periods as may be applicable under this Agreement), such undelivered quantity shall, at Seller's option, cease to be deliverable to Buyer under this Agreement, such undelivered quantity shall be deducted from the total quantity of the Commodity, without prejudice to any other rights or remedies that Seller may have against Buyer, and Seller may sell or otherwise dispose of such undelivered quantity of the Commodity at its sole and absolute discretion.
 The provisions of this Section shall apply whether Buyer is to receive a single delivery or more than one delivery.

 3.3 Payment.
-Unless otherwise specified in the Confirmation or agreed to by the Parties, Buyer shall pay the Purchase Price for the Commodity within five (5) Business Days of Delivery of the Commodity.
+Unless otherwise specified in the Confirmation or agreed to by the Parties, Buyer shall pay the Purchase Price for the Commodity on the fifteenth (15th) day of the month following the month in which delivery of the Commodity occurs (or, if the 15th day is not a Business Day, on the immediately succeeding Business Day).
 All funds to be paid to Seller shall be rendered in the form of immediately available funds (U.S. Dollars) by wire transfer or in such other form as agreed to by the Parties.
 Payment shall be made to the payment address provided by the Seller.

 3.4 Taxes.
 Each Party shall be responsible for any taxes or other fees associated with its respective Delivery and receipt of the Commodity.